Energinet-DataHub/geh-core/source/Databricks/documents/documentation.md

 ### Usage

-Install `Energinet.DataHub.Core.Databricks.SqlStatement` package.
+Install `Energinet.DataHub.Core.Databricks.SqlStatementExecution` package.

-It is necessary to setup [Databricks options](../SqlStatement/AppSettings/DatabricksOptions.cs) for the SQL statement execution to work.
+It is necessary to setup [Databricks options](../SqlStatementExecution/AppSettings/DatabricksOptions.cs) for the SQL statement execution to work.

 Example of how to setup the Databricks in `startup.cs`.